Skip naar de inhoud

 After the surgery, the body of the deceased is returned to the next of kin.
 They can then say their final goodbyes.
 The doctors always ensure that the donor's body looks presentable.

-The organ donation coordinator contacts the next of kin after six to eight weeks to share which organs were successfully transplanted.
+Six to eight weeks later, the organ donation coordinator contacts the next of kin to share which organs were successfully transplanted.
 This only happens if the next of kin wishes.
 The next of kin are informed of the age category and gender of the recipient.
 This is always done anonymously.
 The donor's next of kin do not know who the organs go to.
-The organ recipients also do not know from whom they received the organ.
-This is established by law in the Netherlandsestablished by law.
+The organ recipients also do not know who they received the organ from.
+In the Netherlands, this islaid down by law.

 Frequently asked questions